 Suppose your growing business wants to improve its payment automation.
-In that case, you might ask one) whether it's time to upgrade your accounting tools or two) whether you should continue using your current software for handling multiple entities.
+In that case, you might ask one) whether it's time to upgrade your accounting tools or two) whether you should continue using your current multi-entity management software.

-Your decision on whether to upgrade multi-entity accounting software may be influenced by many other factors, like whether you've grown organically or grown through acquisition.
-Either way, if you need to include multiple venues, subsidiaries, and entities, you'll also need to consider your subsidiary managers and the critical real-time decisions they have to make when choosing the right tech stack.
+Many other factors may influence your decision on whether to upgrade multi-entity accounting software, like whether you've grown organically or grown through acquisition.
+If you need to include multiple venues, subsidiaries, and entities, you'll also need to consider your subsidiary managers and the critical real-time decisions they must make when choosing the right tech stack.

 There will be different opinions, of course, but to get you started, here are seven tips for finding the right accounting software for multiple businesses.

 It's hard to make accounting look friendly, so recognize a job well done when you see it, but remember that the software you choose 'can't be just another pretty interface'.
 Intuitive navigation and fluid customer experience are at least as important as the ease of generating — and reading — reports.

 According to PCMag, FreshBooks leads the UX pack, providing a smooth user experience, while Zoho Books and Patriot Software Accounting also score high, with Xero looking good for a positive user experience.